kobozo/kobozo-opencode/command/create-style-guide.md

 ## Workflow Overview

-This command coordinates two specialized agents:
+This command uses the **style-guide-manager** agent:
-1. **style-guide-builder** - Creates new style guide documentation from scratch
+- `--action=create` - Creates new style guide documentation from scratch
-2. **style-guide-updater** - Updates existing documentation with diffs
+- `--action=update` - Updates existing documentation with diffs

 ## Usage